josuebrunel/myql/README.md

 * select data format (xml/json)
 * change data source
 * filter data
-* fix handling of default and on the fly response format
+* fix handling of default response format on the fly
 * fix limit on ***select(...).where(...)*** when no limit value is passed
 * fix limit on ***get(...)***